First Article Prize

-A multi-disciplinary First Article Prize Committee appointed by the Council’s Executive Committee will choose the winner.
-Each prize winner will receive $500 and public recognition on the Council's website and publications.
+A multi-disciplinary First Article Prize Committee appointed by CES will choose the winners.
+Each prize winner will receive $250 and public recognition on CES’ website and publications.

-• be authored by a member of the Council for European Studies or a faculty/student of an institution that is a member.
+• be authored by a member of CES or full-time faculty/a student of a member institution.

 Defining the Humanities and Social Sciences